unChaz/sci-fi-5e/srd/monsters/beasts.md

 **_Keen Sight and Smell_**.
 The vulture has advantage on Wisdom (Perception) checks that rely on sight or smell.

 **_Pack Tactics_**.
-The vulture has advantage on an attack roll against a creature if at least one of the vulture’s allies is within 5 feet of the creature and the ally isn’t incapacitated.
+The vulture has advantage on an attack roll against a creature if at least one of the vulture's allies is within 5 feet of the creature and the ally isn't incapacitated.

 **Actions**